- Who is eligible to apply for a grant from your foundation?

 Yes, an advance consultation is required prior to our accepting your application for consideration.
-Each program area has a process outlined online and in their printable Application Guidelines (Health Improvement; Local Impact).
+Each program area has a process outlined online and in their printable Application Instructions (Health Improvement; Local Impact).
 For details about this process, please review How to Apply.

 How do I determine if my organization is located in a Tier 1 county?

 The NC Department of Commerce ranks the state’s 100 counties each year based on economic well-being and assigns each a Tier designation.
 The 40 most distressed counties are designated as Tier 1.
 For the proposals submitted for the February 2017 deadline, the Trust considered any counties listed as Tier 1 in either 2016 or 2017.
 Because of the fluctuation within the Tier system, the Trust will continue to honor a county’s tier designation in the current year, as well as in the year immediately past.

 For a listing of the counties by their Tier designation, visit the NC Commerce website: North Carolina’s Counties by Tier Designation

 Who is considered financially-disadvantaged?
 How is this determined?

 Common definitions of financially-disadvantaged that are generally accepted by the Trust include: those living at or below 200% of the federal poverty level, those who are eligible for Medicaid, those who are uninsured, and those who qualify for the free/reduced school lunch program.